MDMC.trajectory_analysis.observables package

 Tools for concurrency in observable calculation.

-Turn a generator into a new generator that yields in batches according to the number of available cores, OMP_NUM_THREADS.
+Batch generator according to the number of available cores, OMP_NUM_THREADS.

 Parameters: